 Workplace Investigations - getting them right first time

 If you require a professional investigation undertaking into a complex situation in the workplace, we are here to help.
-We have a panel of some of the top workplace investigators in the UK comprising former senior police officers, HR Directors, and lawyers.
+We have a panel of some of the top workplace investigators in the world comprising former senior police officers, HR Directors, and lawyers.
 They are all specially trained to investigate a wide range of misconduct issues plus bullying, harassment and discrimination allegations.

 We are proud to offer our customers a bespoke and high quality workplace investigation service which will ensure that you, the employer, can pursue a course of action which is compliant, consistent and credible.

 No one wants to have to do an investigation.
 But sometimes it is the only thing to do and it is the right thing to do.
 In these cases, our advice is to get it right first time.
 The stakes are too high to try a bit of DIY investigation or detective work.